-Cardio is essential in a well-rounded fitness routine, but it’s certainly not everyone’s favorite, especially when the activity is perceived as “high impact”.
-Some clients can’t or flat out won’t run and jump.
+Cardio is essential in a well-rounded fitness routine, but it’s certainly not everyone’s favorite, especially when the activity is perceived as “high-impact”.
+Some personal trainers work with clients can’t or flat out won’t run and jump.
 So how can you get cardio into your client’s session without the impact?

 Placating the Non-Participants